Brunoo-004/supply-chain-optimization/README.md

 | **Factory** | $35 | $60 | $20 | $65 | $115 |
 | **DC (Regional)** | $25 | $20 | $60 | $20 | $50 |

-> **Strategic Note:** The DC freight rates are lower due to **Scale Economics**.
+> **Strategic Note:** Some DC freight rates are lower due to **Scale Economics**.
 Bulk transfers from the Factory to the DC are done via high-capacity trucks (lower cost per ton), while the DC handles the "Last Mile" regional delivery.

 ---